Safe harbour

 (a) when the debt is incurred, or the disposition is made, the company is failing to do one or more of the following matters:

-(i) pay the entitlements of its employees by the time they fall due;
+(i) pay the entitlements of its employees that are payable;

 (ii) give returns, notices, statements, applications or other documents as required by taxation laws (within the meaning of the Income Tax Assessment Act 1997 ); and